donghoonpark/FieldView/README.md

 # FieldView

-**FieldView** is a high-performance Python + Qt (PySide6) library for 2D data visualization, specifically designed for handling irregular data points.
+**FieldView** is a high-performance Python + Qt library for 2D data visualization, specifically designed for handling irregular data points.
+It uses `QtPy` to support **PySide6**, **PyQt6**, and **PyQt5**.
 It provides a robust rendering engine for heatmaps, markers, and text labels with minimal external dependencies.

 <img src="assets/quick_start.png" alt="Quick Start" width="600">